apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 More on Authoritative S3Guard:

-* It is not treating the MetadataStore (e.g. dynamodb) as the source of truth in general.
-* It is the ability to short-circuit S3 list objects and serve listings from the MetadataStore in some circumstances.
+* This setting is about treating the MetadataStore (e.g. dynamodb) as the source of truth in general, and also to short-circuit S3 list objects and serve listings from the MetadataStore in some circumstances.
+* For S3A to skip S3's get object metadata, and serve it directly from the MetadataStore, the following things must all be true:
+    1. The S3A client is configured to allow MetadataStore to be authoritative source of a file metadata (`fs.s3a.metadatastore.authoritative=true`).
+    1. The MetadataStore has the file metadata for the path stored in it.
 * For S3A to skip S3's list objects on some path, and serve it directly from the MetadataStore, the following things must all be true:
     1. The MetadataStore implementation persists the bit `DirListingMetadata.isAuthorititative` set when calling `MetadataStore#put` (`DirListingMetadata`)
-    1. The S3A client is configured to allow metadatastore to be authoritative source of a directory listing (`fs.s3a.metadatastore.authoritative=true`).
+    1. The S3A client is configured to allow MetadataStore to be authoritative source of a directory listing (`fs.s3a.metadatastore.authoritative=true`).
     1. The MetadataStore has a **full listing for path** stored in it.
 This only happens if the FS client (s3a) explicitly has stored a full directory